prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 **Tier 2: Low Budget - Ryzen 3 1200**
 <a target="_blank" href="http://amzn.to/2EHxRrx"><img class="img-middle" alt="r3-1200" src="/img/cpu/ryzen3.png" /></a>

-In the next tier, the AMD Ryzen 3 1200 is a fantastic CPU capable of powering a more powerful system.
+In the next tier, the [AMD Ryzen 3 1200](http://amzn.to/2EHxRrx){:target="_blank"} is a fantastic CPU capable of powering a more powerful system.
 The price consistently hovers around the $110.00 mark, making it a low-price, high-performance processor.

 This chip runs a quad-core design aboard the AMD Zen platform, an improvement on the notably less expensive Intel Pentium G4560.
 There are a total of four threads to supplement the four cores.